 - Using smaller amounts of sourdough starter mean that you can maintain a smaller sourdough starter.

 - You can continue to make sourdough during the summer.
-If it’s really warm you could even reduce the amount of starter further.
+If it's really hot and humid you could even reduce the amount of starter further.

 When To Use More Sourdough Starter